Post-clustering Inference under Dependence: Numerical experiments

-We simulated matrix normal data in settings $(a)$, $(b)$ and $(c)$ and performed $k$-means and hierarchical agglomerative clustering (HAC) with average, centroid, single and complete linkages.
+We simulated matrix normal data in settings $(D1)$, $(D2)$ and $(D3)$ and performed $k$-means and hierarchical agglomerative clustering (HAC) with average, centroid, single and complete linkages.
 In Section~\ref{sec:global_h0} we illustrate the uniformity of the $p$-values \eqref{pvalue_V} under a global null hypothesis, assuming that both scale matrices are known.
-In Section~\ref{sec:sigma_est}, we consider the case where the dependence between observations is known and the covariance matrix between features $\mathbf{\Sigma}$ is estimated.
-We show, as proved in Section~\ref{sec:unknown_sigma}, that $p$-values are super-uniform for large enough sample sizes.
-Finally, in Section~\ref{sec:power}, we assess the relative efficiency of the four linkages in terms of power, for the three dependence scenarios considered.
+In Section~\ref{sec:sigma_est}, we consider the case where $\mathbf{U}$ is known and the covariance between features $\mathbf{\Sigma}$ is estimated.
+We show, as proved in Section~\ref{sec:estimation_CS}, that $p$-values are super-uniform for large enough sample sizes.
+In Section~\ref{sec:power}, we assess the relative efficiency of the considered algorithms in terms of power, for the three dependence scenarios.
+Finally, in Section~\ref{sec:robustness}, we study the robustness of the proposed approach to model misspecification.